ZarmDev/plantcoppa/README.md

 ## What is this?
 A project I made with a team for a hackathon!
-I did the programming (frontend and backend) and the team did the design, idea and a bit of the CSS animations, logos and text on the home screen
+(2023 - somewhere in october or something) I did the programming (frontend and backend) and the team did the design, idea and a bit of the CSS animations, logos and text on the home screen
 ## Fun video
 https://github.com/ZarmDev/plantcoppa/assets/80705328/e992f7c4-1b2f-41f7-aa96-257415b46976